 Despite the fact that these life events are common, most people don't have the financial resilience to cope with them.
-With holes in the safety net, many people are having to use coping strategies that simply aren't effective at keeping them out of problem debt.
-People who had to apply for benefits, borrow money or cut back on expenditure were all more likely to fall further into serious debt problems.
-People who used credit cards or an overdraft to cope were ten times more likely to be in problem debt than those who got by without them.
+With holes in the safety net, many people are having to use coping strategies that simply aren't effective at keeping them

-This highlights the limited options that many people have to cope with a period of financial distress, and it helps explain why 1.4 million people are using high cost credit for essential household bills.^v
+This highlights the limited options that many people have to cope with a period of financial distress, and it helps explain why 1.4 million people are using high cost credit for essential household bills.